 Here’s how different industries can mitigate risks:

-- In machine-heavy industries, automation can be mobile-enabled to meet industry standards and needs of employees in the field, such as with airplane or medical equipment inspections.
+- In the construction industry, automation can be mobile-enabled to meet industry standards and needs of employees in the field.

 - In financial industries, automation reduces fraud by creating a full audit trail for approvals and comments.

-Demos are a good way to explain the value of a business solution to a customer.
+Case studies are a good way to explain the value of a business solution to a customer.
 (We think so, at least!).

-Automation also allows you to understand why a customer does not renew their subscription or product license, thus helping you expose and resolve problems going forward.
+Automation allows you to understand your go-to-market strategy and optimize process behind it, thus helping you expose and resolve problems going forward.